jfishe/battery/docs/Register-BatteryMonitor.md

 Monitor.
 Battery Monitor will run Test-IsOnBattery at user login.

-The CurrentUser specified in `$env:COMPUTERNAME\$env:USERNAME` is used to create and run the function.
+The CurrentUser specified in `$env:USERNAME` is used to create and run the function.

 ## EXAMPLES